0chain/zwalletcli/README.md

 ### Creating and restoring wallets

 #### Creating wallet - (any command)
+You can create a wallet in two ways.
+1) Use the `create-wallet` or
+2) Use the 'faucet' command
+##### Creating a wallet if none exists

-Run  `create-wallet` command and it will create a wallet if none exist yet.
+Run the `create-wallet` command to create a wallet if none exists.

 ![create wallet](docs/createwallet.png "Create wallet")

-Here is a sample with `create-wallet` command and this creates a wallet at default location`~/.zcn/wallet.json`
+Here is a sample with `create-wallet` command and this creates a wallet at the default location`~/.zcn/wallet.json`

 ```sh
 ./zwallet create-wallet